-comptol=r (default 1e-8
+comptol=r

 This directive specifies the complementarity tolerance used by the barrier algorithm to test convergence.
 The barrier algorithm will terminate with an optimal solution if the relative complementarity is smaller than this value.
 Any positive number larger than 1e-10 is acceptable input.